i000313/test-repo/README.md

 bad SYN crummy
 ```

-3. Run the following command line:
+- Finally, we run the following command line:

 ```
 java -jar polarity-propagation-0.6.0.jar -s "examples/01-tiny-graph-english/seed-words-utf8.csv" -g "examples/01-tiny-graph-english/graph-edges-utf8.txt" -e "utf-8" -o "dic.csv"
 ```

-4. The application will output a list of words classified with their polarity,
+The application will output a list of words classified with their polarity,
 to the file `dic.csv`.
 A sample of the **outputted csv file**, is the following: